Dangerous Toys and Treats for your Dog

 Pet owners love to buy rubber chew toys for their dogs because they can be colorful, fun, and easy on the wallet.
 Some rubber chew toys have hollowed- out areas where the owner can place treats for their dog to find.

 Despite the above benefits, rubber chew toys are not completely safe.
 For instance, dogs can have their tongue or jaw stuck in the hollowed-out toys as they attempt to remove the treats.
-This can lead to distressing injury and hurried trips to the vets.
+This can lead to distressing injury and hurried trips to the vets, making them potentially dangerous dog toys.

 You should ensure that the rubber toy is the correct size for your dog.
 Giving your dog too small of a toy could result in choking.
 Too big of a toy, on the other hand, could cause excessive strain and severe damage to the jaw muscles.